 Morgan State University defines in-state (resident) status according to the Morgan State University board policy on student classification for admission and tuition purposes.
 In-state status is granted to students who, for at least twelve (12) consecutive months immediately prior to and including the last date available to register for courses in the semester/term for which the student seeks in-state tuition status, has the continuous intent to:

 Make Maryland his or her permanent home; and

 Abandon his or her former home state; and

 Reside in Maryland indefinitely; and

 Reside in Maryland primarily for a purpose other than that of attending an educational institution in Maryland.

 How to File a Petition

 Once initial residency has been determined and the student has begun classes at Morgan State University changes can be requested through a petition process.
 A Residency Petition form must be completed and submitted to the Office of the Registrar.
 Submissions must be made in person, by mail by the last date of late registration in the semester in which the student is petitioning.
 Faxes will not be accepted.
 Petitions are only considered valid if the student is enrolled for the term for which the petition is being submitted.

 Financially dependent students must have their petition signed by their parent/guardian/spouse and notarized.
 Petitions must be filed by the term's last day of late registration.

-Financially independent students must sign their petition and have it notarized.
+Financially independent students must sign their petition; they are not required to have it notarized.
 Petitions must be filed by the term's last day of late registration.